Dr Nina Skorupska

-For any young woman thinking about her future job options, the question shouldn’t be: ‘Why should I choose a career in STEM?’
+For woman thinking about their future job options, the question shouldn’t be: ‘Why should I choose a career in STEM?’
 The question should be: ‘Why wouldn’t I?’

 Variety of a STEM career

-Then again, you might be trying to bring electricity to the billion people around the world who currently don’t have it.
+Then again, you might be trying to bring electricity to the billion people worldwide who currently don’t have it.
 You might be an engineer designing the energy efficient transport of the future.
-Or you might be an IT expert creating video games — or the innovative technology that helps other people to be extraordinary in their careers.
+Or you might be an IT expert creating video games.
+Or innovating technology that helps other people to be extraordinary in their careers.
 The list goes on.

 Teamwork, travel and problem-solving